-The largest state to join the U.S. and its last frontier to boot; is it any wonder we have a special day — National Alaska Day, held on June 28 each year — to celebrate this amazing place?
+The largest state by area to join the U.S. and its last frontier to boot; is it any wonder we have a special day — National Alaska Day, held on October 18 each year — to celebrate this amazing place?

 History of National Alaska Day